 Seiðr (pronounced “SAY-ther” in Reconstructed Old Norse) is a shamanic-magical tradition that was practiced in pre-Christian Northern Europe, primarily in the Germanic and Norse regions.
 Practitioners of seiðr were called völur (plural of völva), given the interpretive translation “staff-carriers”, or alternatively seiðmann (seiðr-man) or seiðkona (seiðr-woman).
-There are about 24 accounts of seiðr in medieval Norse literary sources.
-Based on these accounts, völur would travel between villages and serve as oracles by sitting on a high seat; a ceremonial platform from which the völva would enter a trance state and speak to the community.
-Non-oracular seiðr practices included weather-working, combative magic, astral projection, and in one case healing.
+There are 24 accounts of seiðr in medieval Norse literary sources (update: there are more, an up-coming resource by Maria Kvilhaug will compile the references).
+Based on these accounts, völur would travel between villages and serve as oracles by sitting on a an elevated seat; a ceremonial platform or the high seat of a hall.
+From this seat the völva would enter a trance state and speak to the community.
+Non-oracular seiðr practices included weather-working, combative magic, astral projection, and at least in one case healing.
 Seiðr practitioners seemed to have lived outside standard cultural roles.
 Female practitioners traveled and were independent of family and the standard duties of women.
-Male practitioners deviated from standard male norms as seiðr was considered, at least by one point in history, an “unmanly” practice that possibly involved types of gender fluidity.
+Male practitioners deviated from male norms as seiðr was considered, at least by one point in history, an “unmanly” practice that possibly involved types of gender fluidity.
+Seiðberendr is a term found only once in the medieval literature and may be a poetic reference to a third gender or transgender practitioner.
+It literally means seiðr-bearer, to bear in this case the same verb as in bearing a child.

-Seiðr practice today takes features of seiðr described in the medieval Norse sources to create a template for modern practice.
-Modern seiðr is distinguished by: the use of staffs, the use of song to induce altered states of consciousness, the ceremonial High Seat, and relationship to the most compassionate aspects of the tutelary deities Freya, Óðinn, Hella, and the Norns.
+As far as I know, there are no seiðr lineages continuous from that time period.
+Seiðr practice of today has been recreated and developed by people versed in forms of spirit contact – shamanic and mediumistic practices.
+Modern seiðr practice takes features of seiðr described in the medieval Norse sources to create a template for modern practice.
+This template is distinguished by the use of staffs, the use of song to induce altered states of consciousness, the ceremonial High Seat, and relationship to the most compassionate aspects of the tutelary deities Freya, Óðinn, Hella, and the Norns.

 Staffs (völ, gandr):

-Archaeological evidence indicates the existence of people, mostly female but some male, buried with and therefore associated with staffs.
-These people were also buried with other items that can be interpreted as for medicinal or ritual purposes.
-The standard theory of grave goods is that they reflect the cultural role of the buried person.
+Archaeological evidence indicates the existence of people, mostly genetically female but some male, buried with staffs.
+These people were also buried with other items that can be interpreted as having medicinal or ritual purposes.
+The standard theory of grave goods is that they reflect the cultural role of the buried person, so the assumption is that these people had cultural roles associated with staffs when they were living.

 Song (varðlokkur, galðr, ljóð, seiðlæti):